Martingale transport with homogeneous stock movements: Extensions

 \paragraph{Market frictions.} The most flexible notion of market frictions that can be incorporated in the framework is that of transaction costs.
 Transaction costs result in more costly hedging strategies on the dual side, and in relaxed constraints for the considered models $\mathbb{Q}$ on the primal side.
 Proportional transaction costs correspond to an enlargement of the set of feasible models, see e.g.~\cite{cheridito2017duality,dolinsky2014robust,guo2019computational}.
 With superlinear transaction costs on the other hand, the constraint is completely removed, and instead a penalization term is added to the objective function, see e.g.~\cite{bank2016super,cheridito2017duality}.

 An instance of such a penalized primal formulation resulting from superlinear transaction costs is the above defined \eqref{eq:Pen-HMOT} for appropriately chosen penalization term.
 If $D = G$ is the Gini index in \eqref{eq:Pen-HMOT},\footnote{For two measures $\nu, \mu$ the Gini index $G$ is defined as $G(\nu, \mu) = \int \Big(\frac{d\nu}{d\mu}\Big)^2 d\mu-1$, if $\nu \ll \mu$ and $G(\nu, \mu) = \infty$, else.
-See also \cite{maccheroni2004variational}.} this corresponds to the use of quadratic transaction costs in the dual formulation, i.e.~the term
+See also \cite{maccheroni2004variational}.} this corresponds to the use of quadratic transaction costs in the dual formulation, which means the term

 would incur transaction costs

 So it holds \begin{corollary} Under the assumptions of Theorem \ref{thm:duality}, it holds

 \end{corollary} The proof is sketched in Section \ref{subsec:prooftransaction}.
 In general, the time-homogeneity assumption behaves quite similarly to the martingale or marginal assumptions in terms of transaction costs, and hence many different modeling approaches can be applied.